fischerf/relatelang/README.md

 Expected Behavior: The system models the photoelectric effect where photons interact with a metal surface.
 When the total energy of the incident photons exceeds the metal's work function, electrons are emitted with kinetic energy equal to the difference between the incident photon energy and the work function.

-This example showcases RelateScript's potential for expressing complex physical phenomena in a way that's both precise enough for computational purposes and readable enough for human understanding.
+This example showcases RelateLang's potential for expressing complex physical phenomena in a way that's both precise enough for computational purposes and readable enough for human understanding.
 The language bridges the gap between mathematical formalism and natural language description, making it valuable for both educational and practical applications in physics and other scientific domains.

 1. **Mathematical Languages** (Julia, SymPy) are excellent for computation but sacrifice readability.
 2. **Physics-Specific Languages** (Modelica, PENELOPE) are powerful but specialized.
 3. **Semantic Approaches** (OWL/RDF, SBML) offer formal semantics but are verbose.
 4. **Modern Tools** (Wolfram, PyViz) provide rich features but may be complex or proprietary.

-RelateScript finds a niche by:
+RelateLang finds a niche by:
 - Being more readable than formal notations
 - More structured than natural language
 - Not being tied to specific computation or simulation needs